M.L.S. Application Information

 3. Personal Statement (up to 500 words): Your Personal Statement talks about your story and what led you to become the person you are today.
 This is a great place to also talk about your strengths and what will make you a great student in the program.

-4. 2-3 Letters of Recommendation: Your letters of recommendation can come from either a professional or academic connection.
+4. Two Letters of Recommendation (third optional): Your letters of recommendation can come from either a professional or academic connection.
 It could be a professor, a supervisor, colleague, or other person who can genuinely attest to your ability to succeed in an academically rigorous graduate-level environment.

 5. Resume / C.V.: Think of the resume you submit for this program's application as one you would submit for a job.
 Tailor your resume to showcase your positions, accomplishments, accolades, etc. to show your fit for our program.

-6. Transcripts from all undergraduate education institutions: Electronic official transcripts are preferred and can be sent directly to mls@law.ucla.edu.
+6. Transcripts from all university and graduate education: Electronic official transcripts are preferred and can be sent directly to mls@law.ucla.edu.
 If electronic transcripts are not available, retrieve and scan a copy of your transcripts to upload to your application.
 Unofficial transcripts are acceptable.

 International applicants are required to submit translated transcripts for the Bachelor’s degree if not in English; see below for additional details and requirements.